khushdiyora/SQL-PLSQL-Basics-Practicals-and-Studymaterials-using-MySQL/README.md

 # SQL & PL/SQL Basics Practicals and Study materials using MySQL

-Welcome to the SQL & PL/SQL Basics Practicals and Study materials using MySQL!
-This repository contains a collection of SQL & PL/SQL practical exercises and examples, available in (`.sql`) format.
+Welcome to the SQL & PL/SQL Basics repository!
+This repository is designed to help you master the fundamentals of SQL and PL/SQL using MySQL.
+Here, you will find a comprehensive collection of practicals, practical manuals, assignments, unit-wise presentations, study materials, important questions, and previous GTU question papers. available in (`.sql`) , (`.pdf`) , (`.jpg`) , (`.png`) & (`.ppt.pdf`) format.

 ## Project Overview